-(Colleen Stonemetz coordinated the program this year, and we asked her for a summary.
+(Colleen Stonemetz managed the program this year, and we asked her for a summary of the success.
 Here it is!)

-This year St Luke’s adopted 6 families ( about 11 adults and 23 children ).
-This grew to over 16 families including many children.
+This year St Luke’s adopted 6 families ( about 11 adults and 23 children ) and this grew to over 16 families with many children.
 720 angel tags were placed on the tree, and again 720 + gifts were returned.
 It took 5 car loads to deliver the packages to the Retreat.
 My full sized SUV was filled four times and Fr.
 Gerardo’s full sized 4 door pickup truck was filled once for deliveries.

 The staff at the Retreat would say,

 “You’re back again!
 We can’t believe the generosity of St Luke’s parishioners!”

 With this many gifts, there was no way to count the exact number of gifts delivered, but I think we can easily say it was probably in the 1200 to 1500 range.
 As again, one tag was removed from the tree and more often than not, two or more gifts were returned.

 Fr.
 Brunelle was instrumental in bringing the idea of an Angel Tree to St. Luke’s back in 2012, and we can see that with each passing year the project is getting larger.
 The generosity of St. Luke’s has stayed the course and successfully responded to the ever growing needs of the community.